pconrad-fb/markdown/markdown-dreams/docs/getting-started/getting-started.md

 **Other documentation tools**
 The point of Markdown is to produce content that can be published and consumed in another format&mdash;originally HTML, and now Word, slides, PDFs, and other formats.
 You should konw something about these things.

-## About the recipes

-Just as a lasagna recipe assumes you know how to boil water, the recipes in this guide assume you know some stuff.
-Each recipe has to be short.
-So for eample there isn't a copy of the Git workflow and how to Push in every recipe that uses Git.
-Fortunately, they link to the instructions.
-In other words, common instructions are in one place but linked to.

-The recipes go together.
-You might use Centralized workflow to manage content you write in Mardkwo along with MCreate a document in Pandoc to publish to a PDF, or you might take content that started out in Notes and turn it into a standalone slide presentation.
-The goal is for you to understand the pieces and combine them however yo uwant.

 ## Next steps